 Computer tasks are often mundane, but with a little knowledge about the command prompt or Powershell you can quickly move files from subdirectories to a specific path.

 Moving files is a common task and it’s quite boring.
-If you have a lot of subfolders, it would be a waste of time to move them manually, so I suggest you take a look at this command
+If you have a lot of subfolders, it would be a waste of time to move them manually, so I suggest you take a look at the following commands.

 Copying Files Using The Tokens / Delims Command